ocaml-sf/learn-ocaml-example-repository/tutorials/basics-traps.md

     | begin 1 + 2 end * 3

-Also, as function application takes precedence over infix operators you will frequently uses parentheses to make explicit the expected evaluation order, as in: `square (1 + 1)` since `square 1+1` would yield `2` .
+Also, as function application takes precedence over infix operators you will frequently use parentheses to make explicit the expected evaluation order, as in: `square (1 + 1)` since `square 1+1` would yield `2` .
 Enter `next ()` when you are ready to practice.